ufidon/comsec/labs/lab06/README.md

 ---

 ## **Conclusion**
-In this lab, you have successfully installed and configured Suricata on a Windows Server 2019/2022 VM and tested its ability to detect various types of network traffic using Parrot Linux.
+In this lab, you have successfully installed and configured Suricata on a Ubuntu VM and tested its ability to detect various types of network traffic using Parrot Linux.
 By generating both normal and malicious traffic, you evaluated Suricata’s effectiveness in logging and alerting on security events.
-Additionally, you explored integrating Suricata with Windows Firewall and took initial steps to enable Suricata as an IPS.

 This lab provided a solid foundation for understanding how IDS/IPS systems like Suricata work in real-world environments and how they can be used to strengthen network security.